jvcasill/defense/index.md

 - VOT values decreased over course of program
 - Only /p, t/ within native range
-- Production gains offset by semantic processing
+- Production gains offset by more difficult task

 ---